Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Water quality: treatment plants and constructed wetlands that reduce the grey water footprint.

-• Scarcity factor: AWARE or WSI values for the receiving basin.
+• Scarcity factor: AWARE or Water Stress Index values for the receiving basin.

-• Quality factor: coefficient representing improvements in pollution (grey footprint).
+• Quality factor: a coefficient representing improvements in pollution (grey footprint).

 Steps to implement an offsetting programme